 Automotive Car Safety: If you are thinking about buying a new car, research the vehicle’s safety rating here.
 You want to make sure the car you are considering buying does not have the worst rollover or crash test ratings in the industry.
 Read the official reports to compare crash tests, ratings, and available car safety features.

-Crashworthiness Resource: This Crashworthiness Resource has been created as a resource tool for consumers with the intentions of alerting and educating people of the numerous auto defects proliferated by major car manufacturers.
+Crashworthiness Resource: This Crashworthiness Resource has been created as a resource tool for consumers with the intention of alerting and educating people of the numerous auto defects proliferated by major car manufacturers.

-Federal Highway Administration – FHWA: The FHWA is a branch of the Department of Transportation who is dedicated to the country’s economic vitality, quality of life and environment through proactive leadership, innovation, and service excellence.
+Federal Highway Administration – FHWA: The FHWA is a branch of the Department of Transportation that is dedicated to the country’s economic vitality, quality of life, and the environment through proactive leadership, innovation, and service excellence.

 Governors Highway Safety Association: Governors Highway Safety Association’s goal is to reduce the death rate states are enacting Graduated Driver Licensing (GDL) laws that phase in driving privileges.